rossta/rossta.github.com/source/blog/2016-05-03-service-worker-on-rails.html.md

 ## Using serviceworker-rails

 This is what I've done with [`serviceworker-rails`](https://github.com/rossta/serviceworker-rails).
-It inserts a middleware into the Rails stack that acts as a separate router for service workers.
-It can be configured to proxy requests to arbitrary endpoints to precompiled Rails assets.
+It inserts a middleware into the Rails stack that acts as a separate router for service worker scripts.
+In development, you can edit and recompile your service workers on the fly as with any other asset in the pipeline.
+In production, the service worker endpoints map to the precompiled asset in `/public/assets`.

-One the gem is added to your `Gemfile`, you can add a Rails initializer to set up the service worker middleware router:
+Once the gem is added to your `Gemfile`, you can add a Rails initializer to set up the service worker middleware router:

 ```ruby